davidgev86/ContractorFlow/CLEANUP_SUMMARY.md

 ---

-This cleanup establishes a solid foundation for continued development and maintenance of the ContractorFlow application.
+This cleanup establishes a solid foundation for continued development and maintenance of the FieldContractorFlow application.